w3bappd3v/vue-demo/README.md

 # vue-demo

-This is a work in progress still at ground level do demonstrate Front End Engineering ability and understanding.
+This is a work in progress still at ground level to demonstrate Front End Engineering ability and understanding.

 Have routing, vuex stores, some getters and mutators, views and components in place so far.